-The growth and maturity of housing markets can often be found by comparing new homes and resales over time.
+In Thaba Chweu, several suburbs have experienced sales over the past few years.
+The growth and maturity of housing markets can often be found by comparing the interaction between new and resale market sales over time.
 The growth of existing home sales (the orange line) indicates sustained interest of housing markets by borrowers and lenders.
-The thicker lines reflect areas with more sales.
+The thicker lines reflect areas such as Mashishing, which had more sales.

-Often volumes of new homes in prior years become resales in later years (for example, Kuruman's slight uptick of resales in 2013).
-Understanding how mining companies create new units helps to understand their existing and potential contribution to expand the local housing economy.
+Often, volumes of new homes in prior years become resales in later years.
+Understanding how mining companies create new units helps one understand their existing and potential contribution to expanding the local housing economy.